-Lacing a wheel, rim offset, spoke sizes and lengths
+Lacing a wheel, rim offset, spoke sizes, and lengths

 Lacing a wheel and the simple trick to get the offset

 BMW has a stupid tool that is a template.
 My shop had them but quickly found that it took way too much time to keep holding it up to see if the offset was correct.
-The way described here is such that it just automatically comes out correct.
+The way described here is such that it just automatically comes out right.

 This is a /2 hub with a steel rim on a flat surface.

-These two photos from Bob Erley, thanks
+These two photos are from Bob Erley.
+Thanks.

 I have confidence in the accuracy of the offset numbers on this site.